unyt-org/newsletter-archive/2024/March/en.md

 	In order to make people aware of our projects, we will actively engage in certain digital media.
 Primarily, we will use [LinkedIn](https://linkedin.com/company/unyt-org) to communicate topics regarding our association and the community (e.g. gatherings).
 Mastodon and [X (Twitter)](https://unyt.org/twitter) will constitute the less formal mediums for interacting with the community of developers.
 If this sounds like a fun activity to you, we happily invite you to join our public relations working group.

 # Development
 UIX loading times were significantly improved.
-We incorporated lots of bugfixes into DATEX Core JS and did some refactoring.
+We incorporated multiple bugfixes into DATEX Core JS and did lots of refactoring.

 The new releases `UIX 0.2.x` and `DATEX 0.1.x` include breaking changes due to the new [ES6 Decorators](https://devblogs.microsoft.com/typescript/announcing-typescript-5-0/#decorators).
 We are now supporting the latest Deno version.
 Please make sure to migrate your projects!